-Many a times it happens with all of us, that we want to close the laptop, but not by shutting down it – so we use the Sleep option.
-Using this way, you can wake up your system instantly, rather then rebooting it, which takes extra time.
+Many times it happens with all of us, that we want to close the laptop, but not by shutting down it – so we use the Sleep option.
+Using this way, you can wake up your system instantly, rather than rebooting it, which takes extra time.
 For the security concerns, Windows by default asks you to enter the user account password each time when you wake up your system.
 We have already seen how to disable login after Sleep in Windows 8/7.
-In Windows 8.1, you can also disable requiring password on wake up from PC Settings screen and log in automatically.
+In Windows 8.1, you can also disable requiring a password on wake up from PC Settings screen and log in automatically.
 In Windows 10, you can do it via Settings > Accounts > Sign-in options.

-Just for your information, if you’re using a Microsoft account on Windows 8.1, and in case your PC is not connected to Internet, then Windows you can log you in using last used password.
+Just for your information, if you’re using a Microsoft account on Windows 8.1, and in case your PC is not connected to the Internet, then Windows you can log you in using last used password.
 You can make Windows 8.1 auto-logon at wake up using two ways mentioned below:

-Make Windows 10 Auto Logon After Sleep
+Make Windows 10 Auto Login After Sleep

 - When PC wakes up from sleep.